coppertop-bones/coppertop-bones/README.md

 The @coppertop function decorator also extends functions with the `>>` operator and so allows code to be written in a more essay style format - i.e. left-to-right and top-to-bottom.
-The idea is to make it easy to express the syntax (aka sequence) of a solution.
+The idea is to make it easier to express the syntax (aka sequence) of a solution.

 <br>